GokulAnithaNandakumar/Technicia/README.md

 ### Contributors
 This project was developed by Team Spongebob during a hackathon.

-- [Developer 1 Name]
-- [Developer 2 Name]
+- [Vijay Varadharajan]
+- [Santhosh Kumar S P]
+- [Goutham Kurapati]
-- [Developer 3 Name]
+- [Gokul]

-For any inquiries or issues, please contact [Project Maintainer Email].
+For any inquiries or issues, please contact santhoshkumarsp222004@gmail.com .